Originate/exosphere/website/tutorial/part_2/part_2a/code_09/todo-app/todo/README.md

-# TODO service
+# worker
-> stores the todo entries
+> Stores the todo entries